 TOKYO GODFATHERS: Three homeless people find a lost baby girl and start searching for her rightful parents on Christmas Day in Tokyo.
 Along the way, they must confront their own haunted pasts, and learn to face their futures.
 (Animated, English Subtitles)

-MIDNIGHT CLEAR: (see trailer) ‘Twas the night before Christmas in the Southwest, and for 5 strangers spread out across town, it’s the most depressing time of the year.
+MIDNIGHT CLEAR: ‘Twas the night before Christmas in the Southwest, and for 5 strangers spread out across town, it’s the most depressing time of the year.
 As the night progresses, they randomly cross paths, and in unique and subtle ways, change each other’s lives forever.